Year Released: 2015

 Not to say that loyal fans of the franchise have become as inured to quality performances in the way of Bob Dylan followers, one music critic comparing them to battered wives who throng to his concerts even as his voice rasps its way onto oblivion.

-But this film does seem to take its fans for granted, or at least panders to younger set with lots of computer generated action, special effects, and a burgeoning cast of characters that almost makes everyone’s role a cameo.
+But this film does seem to take its fans for granted, or at least panders to the younger set with lots of computer generated action, special effects, and a burgeoning cast of characters that almost makes everyone’s role a cameo.

 Just take a look at the picture above to see how chocked full the cast is.
 And that does not even include our new villain Ultron or the eye-patched puppet master Nick Fury (Samuel L. Jackson).